rgknp/AIDayLabs/lab03.3_manage_conda_envs_in_aml/0_README.md

         - azure-ml-api-sdk==0.1.0a10

         # aml specific:
-        ## these are tagged to the version of AML
         - https://azuremldownloads.blob.core.windows.net/wheels/latest/azureml.assets-1.0.0-py3-none-any.whl?sv=2016-05-31&si=ro-2017&sr=c&sig=xnUdTm0B%2F%2FfknhTaRInBXyu2QTTt8wA3OsXwGVgU%2BJk%3D
         - https://azuremldownloads.blob.core.windows.net/wheels/latest/azureml.logging-1.0.79-py3-none-any.whl?sv=2016-05-31&si=ro-2017&sr=c&sig=xnUdTm0B%2F%2FfknhTaRInBXyu2QTTt8wA3OsXwGVgU%2BJk%3D
+        # note the version number of AML is in the whl name:
         - https://azuremldownloads.blob.core.windows.net/wheels/latest/azureml.dataprep-0.1.1711.15323-py3-none-any.whl?sv=2016-05-31&si=ro-2017&sr=c&sig=xnUdTm0B%2F%2FfknhTaRInBXyu2QTTt8wA3OsXwGVgU%2BJk%3D
         - applicationinsights==0.11.0
     ```
     Notice in the above file we refer directly to the Conda environment using `name: hello_env`.
 In `aml_config/local.runconfig` change the `CondaDependenciesFile` to point to `"aml_config/localenv_conda_dependencies.yml"` instead.
+As noted above, AML does not use this field for local runs.
+In spite of that, it's useful to make sure that the documents are consistent within a project.
+Additionally, it's useful to note the differences between `conda_dependencies.yml` and `localenv_conda_dependencies.yml`.
+The delta between those files correspond to dependencies that AML takes care of automatically when generating a docker image for experiment execution.
-11. Return to the command prompt and remove your Conda environment `hello_env` using the following command:
+11. Return to the command prompt and remove your Conda environment `hello_env` using the following command in order to start from a clean slate:

     ```
     conda env remove -n hello_env
     ```
-    Now create a new Conda environment (also called `hello_env`) and point it to `aml_config/localenv_conda_dependencies.yml` instead (NOte that because the new dependencies file has the name field appropriate defined, you do not need to use the `-n` argument).
+    Now create a new Conda environment called `hello_env` by using the  `aml_config/localenv_conda_dependencies.yml` file we just created (Note that because the new dependencies file has the `name` field appropriate defined, you do not need to use the `-n` argument).
-12. From the command line, run the experiment on `my_script.py` again.
+12. From the command line, use `az ml` to run `my_script.py` again.
 This time we successfully run `my_script.py` in a local Conda environment.
-Does the `matplotlib` package version match what we specified in `conda_dependencies.yml`?
+Does the `matplotlib` package version match what we specified in `localenv_conda_dependencies.yml`?
-It bears repeting that using Conda locally is the right approach if Docker is not available, but otherwise it's better to use Conda inside a Docker image because Docker can also handle certain system dependencies that Conda wasn't built to handle.
+It bears repeating that using Conda locally is the right approach if Docker is not available, but otherwise it's better to use Conda inside a Docker image because Docker can also handle certain system dependencies that Conda wasn't built to handle.

 ## Conclusions